Tellusant/docs/periodicals/recession-nowcast.md

 ---
-title: "Nowcast: Probability of a U.S. Recession Six Months Out"
+title: "Nowcast: Probability of a U.S. Recession Nine Months Out"
-description: "Building on Ben Bernanke's recession probability model, we created an improvement using exactly the same the data.
+description: "Building on Ben Bernanke's recession probability model, we innovated a better model using exactly the same the data.
 Bernanke and the Fed uses a P controller, we use a P.I.D controller.
 The improvement is large."
 image: /assets/social-card-pub.png
 ---
-# Nowcast: Probability of a U.S. Recession Six Months Out
+# Nowcast: Probability of a U.S. Recession Nine Months Out
-Building on Ben Bernanke's recession probability model, we created an improvement using exactly the same the data.
-Bernanke and the Feduses a P controller, we use a P.I.D controller.
+Building on Ben Bernanke's recession probability model, we innovated aa better model using exactly the same the data.
+Bernanke and the Fed uses a P controller, we use a P.I.D controller.
 The improvement is large.

 We have published this nowcast since 2006, until 2025 with Bernanke's specification, and now with Tellusant's better method.